Red Hat OpenDaylight Product Guide

 3.4.
 Services and Applications

 The business logic of the controller is defined in Services and Applications.
 You can find a basic overview of services and applications available with the Oxygen release on the OpenDaylight Oxygen release web page.
-For a more detailed view, see the Project list.
 The OpenDaylight project offers a variety of applications, but usually only a limited number of the applications is used in a production deployment.

 3.5.
 Southbound Interfaces and Protocol plugins